I knew that becoming a mum would change my life. Having small people dependent on you kind of does that.

-I lick the Calpol syringe to catch drops
+I lick the Calpol syringe to “catch the drips”

 I handle (and eat) half chewed food